xmtp/xmtp-dot-org/docs/faq.md

 XMTP Labs is working toward a phased decentralization of the network.
 To learn more, see [Decentralizing XMTP, a minimum viable proposal](https://community.xmtp.org/t/decentralizing-xmtp-a-minimum-viable-proposal/510).

+### Does XMTP have a token?

+XMTP does not currently have a token.
+Disregard any information regarding airdrops or token sales.
+If and when an official token is introduced, announcements will be made exclusively through XMTP's official channels.

 ### What is the relationship between Waku and XMTP?

 XMTP currently uses the Waku protocol to relay messages between network nodes.